lucabello/lucabello.github.io/content/index.md

 show-featured-notes: true
 show-recent-notes: true
 ---
-# Hey, I'm Luca 🦆
+# Hey, I'm Luca :)

 [RSS Feed 📡](/index.xml)

 Hey!
-I’m Luca, just another software engineer with a passion for writing.
+I’m just another software engineer with a passion for writing.
 And ducks. 🦆

 If you read something you like, or simply would like to get in touch, do so via Mastodon or anywhere else!